5t4lk/backend-task/README.md

 # Installation
 > git clone https://github.com/5t4lk/backend-task
 # How to run?
 > Clone this repository to your IDE.
-Write in console: go run .\main.go.
+Write in console: "go run .\cmd\app\main.go".
 Check console.
 Done.
 # Additional information
 > Check file "README.txt" in this repository.
 # History